 - Enter you project ID (project name) in the

 - The following fields are filled in for you:

-globalis the default region when a Cloud Dataproc cluster is created.
-This is a special multi-region namespace that is capable of deploying instances into all Compute Engine globally when a Cloud Dataproc cluster is created.
-If you created your cluster (see APIs Explorer—Create a cluster) in a different region, replace "global" with the name of your cluster's region.
+region= a "us-central1".
+If you created your cluster (see APIs Explorer—Create a cluster) in a different region, replace "us-central1" with the name of your cluster's region.